Engineering.com says, “SimScale is a small company with big aspirations for cloud-based CAE”.

-To see what else is being said about the SimScale CAE platform in the media, visit our press page.
-To share your own thoughts about your experiences with SimScale, please feel free to drop us a line at firstname.lastname@example.org, we’d love to hear from you.
+To keep up to date on other news and media features about the SimScale CAE platform, visit our press page.
+To share your own thoughts about your experiences with SimScale, please feel free to drop us a line at firstname.lastname@example.org—we’d love to hear from you!

 Read a more recent article about SimScale on Engineering.com and learn about the new Community plan: SimScale Brings the Price of CAE Down to Zero.